tanhuy998/context-js/README.md

 ```

 #### @consumes(field, [value])
-Register a middleware before the controller's action to check for request headers. response status 400 If the request headers do not match.
+Register a middleware before an endpoint to check for request headers.
+Will response status 400 If the request headers do not match.

 Example
 ```js